abhiTronix/vidgear/docs/gears/screengear/usage.md

 !!! experiment "After going through ScreenGear Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/screengear_ex/)"

+!!! success "Recommended: Installing `dxcam` library on Windows :fontawesome-brands-windows: Machines"

+    On Windows Machines, if installed, ScreenGear API uses `dxcam` backend machines for higher FPS performance.
+Thereby, it is **highly recommended** to install it via pip as follows:

+    ```sh
+    pip install dxcam
+    ```

 &thinsp;

 ## Bare-Minimum Usage

 Following is the bare-minimum code you need to get started with ScreenGear API:

+!!! note "Backend defaults to `dxcam` library on Windows _(if installed)_, and `pyscreenshot` otherwise."

 ```python
 # import required libraries